CorrelAidxNL/CorrelAidxNL.github.io/pages/pages-root-folder/index.md

   title: "Getting involved"
   url: '/getting-involved'
   image: widget-1-302x182.jpg
   text: 'Do you want to apply your data science skills to solve a real-world problem?
 Are you part of an NGO that wants to use data science to operate more efficiently and effectively?
-Then you are right here!'
+Then get in touch!'

 widget3:
   title: "Events"